mcrco/obsidian/Linear Algebra/Determinants.md

 # Calculation

-The determinant is calculated as follows for a transformation:
+The determinant of a $2\times 2$ matrix is calculated as follows:

 $$
 \det \left( \begin{bmatrix}